x-mia/marianmt-bli/README.md

 # marianmt-bli

-## Transformer machine translation model MarianMT for the bilingual lexicon induction task
+## Machine translation transformer model MarianMT for the bilingual lexicon induction task

 This repository contains training and testing datasets for three language pairs: Estonian-English, Estonian-Finnish, and Estonian-Russian.